Data-driven control of continuous-time systems: A synthesis-operator approach: Introduction

 For data-driven control of continuous-time systems, it is assumed, e.g., in \cite{DePersis2020, Bisoffi2022, Eising2025} that the state derivative is either measured directly or estimated from sampled state trajectories.
 In practice, however, accurate derivative information is often unavailable because measurements are corrupted by noise.
-To overcome this limitation, several derivative-free data-driven control methods were proposed.
-In \cite{DePersis2024,Song2025}, discrete sequences were obtained from the integral version of the state equation.
-In \cite{Rapisarda2024}, the input and state trajectories were transformed into discrete sequences using a polynomial orthogonal basis.
-The approach proposed in \cite{Ohta2024MTNS,Ohta2024} is based on sampled data obtained via linear functionals.
-Another line of work applied filtering to measured signals to avoid the state derivative; see \cite{Possieri2025,Bosso2025,Bosso2025arXiv,Gao2025}.
+To overcome this limitation, several derivative-free data-driven control methods have been proposed.
+In \cite{DePersis2024,Song2025}, discrete sequences were obtained from the integral form of the state equation.
+In \cite{Rapisarda2024}, the state and input trajectories were transformed into discrete sequences using a polynomial orthogonal basis.
+The approach proposed in \cite{Ohta2024MTNS,Ohta2024,Wang2025} is based on sampled data obtained via linear functionals.
+Another line of work applied filtering to measured signals to avoid the state derivative; see \cite{Bosso2025,Possieri2025,Bosso2025arXiv,Gao2025,Bosso2025Noisy,Possieri2026}.